iShuttleTracker/iShuttleTracker/Documentation/README.md

 Currently, all frontend code exists in the ViewController and a few supporting classes such as:
-- Shuttle: An annotation for shuttle markers displayed on the map.
+- ShuttleAnnotation: An annotation for shuttle markers displayed on the map.
   Stores most of the same data as vehicles.
-- ShuttleArrow: overrides the default MapKit annotatation for markers, i.e. the red pin.
+- ShuttleAnnotationView: overrides the default MapKit annotatation for markers, i.e. the red pin.
 Responsible for resizing, coloring, and rotating shuttle markers.
 - RouteView: Routes to be displayed on the map, represented by a polyline.
-- StopView: An annotation for stops to be displayed on the map.
+- StopAnnotation: An annotation for stops to be displayed on the map.
 Contains the static function `initStopViews()`, called in ViewController's `initData()` when the view loads.
-- CustomPolyline: Overrides the default MapKit polyline and allows it to be recolored.
+- ColorPolyline: Overrides the default MapKit polyline and allows it to be recolored.
-- CustomTabBar: Overrides the default tab bar controller to change the default index.
+- CenteredTabBar: Overrides the default tab bar controller to change the default index.

 As for the ViewController itself, the lifecycle is as such: